kpakshaya123/-medical-diagnostics/README.md

 ✅ Docker – For smooth installation and use

 🔥 How the AI Learns
-1️⃣ Collects and cleans medical data 🏗️
+1️⃣ Collects and cleans medical data
-2️⃣ Finds important patterns in data 🔍
+2️⃣ Finds important patterns in data
-3️⃣ Uses AI models (CNN, LSTM, XGBoost, etc.) 🤖
+3️⃣ Uses AI models (CNN, LSTM, XGBoost, etc.)
-4️⃣ Improves accuracy with adjustments 🎯
+4️⃣ Improves accuracy with adjustments
-5️⃣ Tests the model to ensure reliable results 📊
+5️⃣ Tests the model to ensure reliable results
-6️⃣ Deploys it to be used through a web app 🌐
+6️⃣ Deploys it to be used through a web app

 🚀 Trained AI Models:
-✔️ CNN – Analyzes medical images 🖼️
+✔️ CNN – Analyzes medical images
-✔️ LSTM/RNN – Detects trends in time-based health data 📈
+✔️ LSTM/RNN – Detects trends in time-based health data
-✔️ Random Forest / XGBoost – Processes structured medical records 🌟
+✔️ Random Forest / XGBoost – Processes structured medical records

 🚀 How to Get Started
 1️⃣ Install Required Software
-Make sure Python is installed, then run:
+Make sure Python is installed, then run: pip install streamlit

-bash
-Copy
-Edit
-pip install streamlit
 pip install streamlit-option-menu
 pip install scikit-learn
 2️⃣ Run the App
-Start the AI-powered system with:

-bash
-Copy
-Edit
-python -m streamlit run app.py
+Start the AI-powered system with: python -m streamlit run app.py
 3️⃣ Open the Web Interface
 Once running, open http://localhost:8501/ in your browser to use the system.